Health informatics is a burgeoning field within the larger allied health industry

-The average annual total compensation in 2020 (including salary and bonuses) for a health informatics specialist was $54,168, though you could earn more early in your career depending on your role.
-The average annual salary in 2020 for someone with 0-2 years of experience was:
+The median health informatics salary was $67,534 according to April 2021 PayScale data, though salaries can vary depending on your role.
+The average annual health informatics salary in 2020 for someone with one to four years of experience was:

 Advanced job options

 The more experience you gain, the greater your earning potential will likely become.
-Health informatics specialists with 5-9 years of experience earned $72,000 a year on average, while those with 10-19 years made $78,000.
+Health informatics specialists with five to nine years of experience earned a median of $75,094, while those with 10-19 years earned $85,814.

-While a master's degree is not required for many entry-level positions, a graduate degree may be desired for advanced roles.
+While a master's degree isn’t required for many entry-level positions, a graduate degree may be desired for advanced roles.
 At a minimum, the skills and knowledge you build could make you a better job candidate for opportunities like:

-Geography also plays a part in compensation.
+Geography also plays a part in the health informatics salary.
 According to PayScale, health informatics specialists in:

 New York City earned 23% more than the national average